How to finance a study project in France

 Eiffel Excellence-Major Scholarships

-The Excellence-Major Programme, which was jointly established by the Directorate-General for Global Affairs Development and Partnerships (DGM) of the French Foreign Ministry and the Agency for French Education Abroad (AEFE), as part of the policy for promoting French higher education.
+The Excellence-Major Programme, which was jointly established by the Directorate-General for Global Affairs Development and Partnerships (DGM) of the French Ministry for Europe and Foreign Affairs and the Agency for French Education Abroad (AEFE), as part of the policy for promoting French higher education.
 The Programme is intended for the best foreign students at French educational institutions abroad (list drawn up by Order of 4 June 2010) wanting to study in France at higher education level.

 Excellence-Major Scholarships are a tool for promoting French higher education as part of French cultural and cooperation policy abroad.

-They are designed to encourage student mobility and a channel for cultural diversity as supported by the French Foreign Ministry (MAEDI) and AEFE via the network of French educational institutions abroad.
+They are designed to encourage student mobility and a channel for cultural diversity as supported by the Ministry for Europe and Foreign Affairs and AEFE via the network of French educational institutions abroad.

 These scholarships are awarded solely to foreign Baccalaureate holders having graduated from a French lycée, for admission to selective higher education programmes.